 Writing sounds like an easy job, right?
 Sitting at a laptop in a cafe, sipping lattes and tapping away at a keyboard, waiting for the royalties cheques to roll in….

-Writing can be a very isolated profession, trapped behind a desk for many hours a day, hence writers like to take their laptops to cafes to see other real human people every once in a while!
-As a part time romance writer, this can be even harder- many people starting out at romance writing do it on the side of another, full time job.
-So you come home from your ‘real’ job, plop down in front of the laptop and write, write write.
+Writing, or blogging, can be a very isolating profession, trapped behind a desk for many hours a day.
+Hence, writers like to take their laptops to cafes to see other real human people every once in a while!
+As a part-time romance writer, this can be even harder- many people starting out at romance writing do it on the side of another full-time job.
+So you come home from your ‘real’ job, plop down in front of the laptop and write, write, write.

-This can get pretty tiring, as you can imagine, and if you don’t look after yourself, burnout can be upon you in no time at all.
+This can get pretty tiring, as you can imagine, and if you don’t practice good self care, burnout can be upon you in no time at all.

 So, here are my top tips for staying in good form as a writer.

 This is key!
 Make like a shark and keep moving.
 Take very regular and frequent breaks, whereby you stand up and walk around, maybe step out into the garden for ten minutes, get some fresh air and a change of scenery.
-Try getting a walk in at lunchtime, and make sure to stand up whenever you can.
+If you are into it, set up a home gym and get in a few mini workouts every day.
+Try getting a walk in at lunchtime and make sure to stand up whenever you can.
 Sitting down for hours on end is bad news, for both the butt and for the inspiration.
 My mind never works so well as when I have just been for a walk to refresh the little grey cells.
 I have a stand up riser for my desk which is great- I can stretch as I write or read back over my last few pages, move my legs and feel much more mobile than when I just sit for hours on end.

 Coffee is a delicious beverage, but man cannot live on caffeine alone!
 Many of us don’t drink anywhere near the amount of water we should, and the effects of even mild dehydration can be pretty uncomfortable, such as a fuzzy head and feeling tired and headachey, not good for concentrating on your dialogue!
 My top tip is to keep a water filter jug in the fridge, then top up a litre bottle to keep by your desk all day to sip at and keep the brain ticking over, pumping out those storylines.
 I love to be fully hydrated and drink around 3 litres a day- why not try to build up to that slowly if you aren’t quite there yet?